Support for women experiencing genderbased violence

 Individual Support

-We are with you when becoming aware of violence, working towards a safer life and when recovering.
-Together, we explore ways to cope with and overcome traumatic experiences.
 In individual support meetings, you have the opportunity to pause and focus on yourself in a safe and confidential setting.
 If needed, we can handle official matters together and search for other professionals that could be there to support you.
 If you wish, we can also meet with people who are important to you.
 All interactions and discussions are completely confidential.
 An interpreter can be booked for the meetings if necessary.

-Group Support
+Communal Support

 Support for Professionals